How To Grow Anise

 Anise Soil Requirements

 Anise prefers poor, light, well-drained soil.
-Fertilizer is not required unless the soil is very poor.
+Fertilizer is not required unless the soil is extremely poor.

 Anise Alternative Growing Media